 On September 9, 2021, the Company entered into a COVID-19 License Agreement to use, promote, offer for sale, import, export, sell and distribute drugs that treat Covid-19 infections, using TheraCour's proprietary as well as patented technology and intellectual property.
-Pursuant to such license agreement, the Board of Directors authorized the issuance of 100,000 fully vested shares of the Company's Series A preferred stock as a license milestone payment and recorded an expense to Research and Development of \$935,088 for the three months ended September 30, 2021.
+Pursuant to such license agreement, the Board of Directors authorized the issuance of 100,000 fully vested shares of the Company's Series A preferred stock as a license milestone payment and recorded an expense to Research and Development of \$0 and \$935,088 for the three and six months ended December 31, 2021, respectively.